Houston Rockets: 1987–1992: Lean years

-1993–1995: Back-to-Back Championships for Clutch City
+1993–1995: Back-to-back championships for Clutch City

 On July 30, 1993, Leslie Alexander purchased the Rockets for $85 million.
-Following the bitter Game 7 loss in Seattle in overtime, Olajuwon gathered the team and famously stated "we go from here".
 The next season, in Tomjanovich's second full year as head coach, the Rockets began the 1993–94 season by tying an NBA record with a start of 15–0.
 Their first loss of the season came on December 3, 1993, as the Hawks, led by Dominique Wilkins' 27 points, defeated the Rockets, 133–111.
 The next game, the Rockets stormed a comeback against the Cleveland Cavaliers as they won by a single point, 99–98, on the road.
 The Rockets now had won their first 16 out of 17 games of the season, tying the 1948–49 Capitols for the best 17-game start in a season, at that time.
 On December 9, Olajuwon recorded 28 points, 16 rebounds and 4 blocks as the Rockets cruised past the visiting Heat in overtime to win their 18th game of the season.
 Led by Olajuwon, who was named the MVP and Defensive Player of the Year, the Rockets won 58 games, a franchise record at the time.
 After quickly dispatching the Portland Trail Blazers (who had made the finals just two years prior) in 4 games, they then faced the defending Western Conference champion Phoenix Suns, led by the previous year's MVP Charles Barkley.
 The series opened up in Houston, which saw the Rockets open up a big lead going into the fourth quarter.
 In both games, however, the Rockets inexplicably collapsed to allow the Suns a 2–0 lead going back to Phoenix.
 Following recent heart-breaking playoff losses by the Houston Oilers, it appeared as though the Rockets were doomed.
 Local newspapers labeled Houston as "Choke City", which the Rockets took to heart and ultimately came back to win the series in seven games.
 As "Choke City" became "Clutch City", the name permanently became a part of Houston folklore.
 The Rockets then soon defeated John Stockton and Karl Malone's Utah Jazz in five in the Conference Finals to advance to their third finals.
 The New York Knicks opened a 3–2 advantage, but the Rockets won the last two games on their home court and claimed their first championship in franchise history.
 Olajuwon was awarded the Finals MVP, after averaging 27 points, nine rebounds and four blocked shots a game.